bblfsh/documentation/join-the-community.md

 If you need support, want to contribute or just want to say hi, join us at the [source{d} community Slack](https://join.slack.com/t/sourced-community/shared_invite/enQtMjc4Njk5MzEyNzM2LTFjNzY4NjEwZGEwMzRiNTM4MzRlMzQ4MmIzZjkwZmZlM2NjODUxZmJjNDI1OTcxNDAyMmZlNmFjODZlNTg0YWM).
 We hang out in the `#babelfish` channel.

+## Forum

+For longer discussions, use the "Projects/Babelfish" on the [source{d} forum](https://forum.sourced.tech/c/projects/babelfish).
+You may also switch it to the mailing list mode, if you prefer.

 ## Contributing

 You can start contributing in many ways